 Side Exit - The flue should discharge towards the rear of the casing to prevent flue gases re-entering the boiler casing through the air inlet vents on the casing door.

-The flue terminal must be fitted horizontally to prevent
+The flue terminal must be fitted horizontally to prevent dripping from the end of the terminal.

 If you are planning to extend the flue before terminating: